tonyfu97/VisualAlgo/docs/pages/matrix.md

-# Matrix Class Documentation
+# Matrix Struct Documentation

-The `Matrix` class provides a two-dimensional matrix object, along with numerous methods for performing operations on the matrix.
+The `Matrix` struct provides a two-dimensional matrix object, along with numerous methods for performing operations on the matrix.

 ## Include